 But because I cause this, it’s also up to me to manage it.
 What I cause, I can control.
 You can see though why a lot of people simply stop exercising their dogs or doing fun stuff with them, which can worsen other behaviours.

-No, whether I like it or not, I’m the only one of us in that partnership that can also bring this lunatic back to non-crazy behaviour.
+Whether I like it or not, I’m the only one of us in that partnership that can also bring this lunatic back to non-crazy behaviour.
 I can’t expect Heston to “grow out of this” (he’s almost five!) or to stop because I’m telling him off.

 Calming a dog’s pre-walk energy is up to you.

 I think one of the most frustrating things about managing this behaviour is that even human beings just want to get out of the gate and have a walk!
-The first thing to do is put the idea of “a walk” out of the way until you’ve got this behaviour under control.
+The first thing to do is put the idea of ‘a walk’ out of the way until you’ve got this behaviour under control.
 Sure, that might mean your dogs only get a 5-yard ‘walk’, but a couple of weeks addressing this behaviour and I promise you that you’ll have an end to pre-walk excitement – and a dog you can communicate with right from the very first moments of your walk.

 So what do we need to do?

-These cues… they’re not all deliberate.
+These cues… they’re not usually deliberate.
 Nor are they all avoidable.
 I may not mean to give them or even know I’m doing it.
 It’s only when I thought about it that I realised every time I stand up and push the chair under, Heston makes for the door.
 Or I may be aware that I’m doing it and be unable to avoid doing it.
 Like I know my keys set him off, but how can I lock the door to go for a walk without using my keys?

 So why do these cues make dogs circle, bark or whine before a walk?